 It should be noted that sometimes other bleeding can be mistaken for spotting.
 For example, cervical or vaginal wall bleeding can look like spotting.
 Sex is a common culprit for this type of bleeding.
 Implantation bleeding can also be mistaken for spotting.
 This bleeding occurs when a fertilized egg implants (no sooner than 6 days after intercourse).
 You can read more about implantation bleeding here.

-Late or early ovulation: One of the most common causes of early or late periods is late or early ovulation.
-During the beginning of your cycle, FSH prompts the development of an egg, once complete this egg triggers the production of estrogen.
+One of the most common causes of early or late periods is late or early ovulation.
+During the beginning of your cycle, FSH prompts the development of an egg.
+Once complete, this egg triggers the production of estrogen.
 When estrogen reaches sufficient levels LH is released, which causes ovulation.
 Ovulation triggers progesterone levels to rise which remain high for 12 to 14 days.
-If you become pregnant, these levels remain high, if you don’t, they fall as the egg “dies” so to speak, and you get a period.
-It’s all rather like dominos.
+If you become pregnant, these levels remain high.
+If you don’t, they fall as the egg “dies” so to speak, and you get a period.
+It’s all rather like dominoes.
 If one domino is spaced too far or gets bumped too soon, you’ll have an irregularly short or long period.
 For example, low estrogen may cause you to ovulate late in your cycle resulting in a later period (because the progesterone phase will remain the same length), while high estrogen may cause you to ovulate early, creating an early period.
 High progesterone may cause a long final phase causing a late period, and low progesterone may cause a short final phase/early period.

 Any lifestyle change can prompt a difference in your hormone balance.
 Common culprits are weight gain or loss (exercise levels being a big factor), dietary changes, stress, illness, and lack of sleep.
-In many cases, simply allowing your body time to adjust to these changes is sufficient to regain hormone balance, unless the change is unhealthy and the body is unable to balance. (ex/ exceptionally low body fat content) One of the first steps you should take if you are having an irregular period is to stop and think, has anything changed in my life?
+In many cases, simply allowing your body time to adjust to these changes is sufficient to regain hormone balance, unless the change is unhealthy and the body is unable to balance. (ex/ exceptionally low body-fat content) One of the first steps you should take if you are having an irregular period is to stop and think, has anything changed in my life?

-Pregnancy: As most know pregnancy can halt menstruation, but there are also situations where bleeding may continue, but irregularly.
+As most know pregnancy can halt menstruation, but there are also situations where bleeding may continue, but irregularly.
 You can read more about bleeding like a period while pregnant here.

-Sickness: Finally, there are medical conditions which can affect your menstrual cycle.
-Things such as tumors, cysts, and thyroid decencies are members of an expansive list.
+Finally, there are medical conditions which can affect your menstrual cycle.
+Things such as tumors, cysts, and thyroid deficiencies are members of an expansive list.
 This is why if you experience prolonged cycle irregularities, its best to see a medical professional.
 You’re looking for a trend of abnormal bleeding (or lack thereof) for you, not just one weird month.

 I’ve done my best to cover common causes of late periods, irregular periods, or a missed period here, but if you have additional questions feel free to drop me a comment.
 I usually respond within 48 hours.
-Please keep in mind I am not a medical professional nor adequate replacement for one.
+Please keep in mind I am not a doctor nor adequate replacement for one.

 You may also find relevant: